hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 When two identities establish a connection via a set of pairwise DIDs, each must track the DIDs together so that knowing one DID implies knowledge of the other DID.
 It's the responsibility of the Agents involved to retain that state at all times.

 This allows, for example, an Agent to receive a message to a pairwise DID it controls to know from whom the message was sent and hence, the sender's public key.
-This in turn defines when an Application Layer Message can be encrypted with AnonCrypt and the preferred AuthCrypt.
+This in turn defines when an Application Layer Message can be encrypted with AnonCrypt or AuthCrypt.
 This is detailed later in this HIPE.

 ## Transport Layer Messaging